LowPassenger/little-taxi/README.md

 We know what driver **Vasil** use
   * login *vasil*
 and
   * password *1234*

 It is a very bad practice, please never do that!
-But we can use this credentials and find out how the application uses for:
+But we can use this credentials and find out how

+# The application uses for:

   * Login and logout
   * Display list of all drivers